Defining the parser: reporting errors

 The last interesting case in the parser is how to handle a parse error.
 Because Salsa functions are memoized and may not execute, they should not have side-effects, so we don't just want to call eprintln!.
 If we did so, the error would only be reported the first time the function was called, but not on subsequent calls in the situation where the simply returns its memoized value.

 Salsa defines a mechanism for managing this called an accumulator.
-In our case, we define an accumulator struct called Diagnostics in the ir module:
+In our case, we define an accumulator struct called Diagnostic in the ir module:

 #![allow(unused)]